telerik/ajax-docs/controls/editor/functionality/dialogs/examples/enforce-roles.md

 End Sub
 ````

->note The ViewPaths, UploadPaths and DeletePaths properties should point to a folder that is:
+>tip The ViewPaths, UploadPaths and DeletePaths properties should point to a folder that is:
 * a subdirectory of your web application
 * a directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g. **ViewPaths** = " **/Files** ";
 * a virtual directory of your web application that has a physical path pointing outside of your web application.